antonielgomes/dpMDNM/README.md

 ### Tutorial: hen egg-white Lysozyme
 A step-by-step tutorial is available for those who want to perform dpMD.
 Please access the [tutorial](https://github.com/antonielgomes/dpMD/tree/main/tutorial) directory for further information.

+### Contact
+Questions or suggestions should be addressed to antonielaugusto@gmail.com

 <!-- ### Reference
 If you use PDIM or dpMD, please refer to the following publication: -->